CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Formative Research Design Challenges

 \textbf{Student survey.} After the interviews, we recruited students from a large university who have previously studied CNNs to fill out an online survey.
 We received 43 responses, and 19 of them (4 female, 15 male) met the criteria.
 Among these 19 participants, 10 were Ph.D. students, 3 were M.S. students, 5 were undergraduates, and 1 was a faculty member.
 We asked participants what were ``the biggest challenges in studying CNNs'' and ``the most helpful features if there was a visualization tool for explaining CNNs to beginners''.
 We provided pre-selected options based on the prior instructor interviews, but participants could write down their own response if it was not included in the options.
 The aggregated results of this survey are shown in \autoref{fig:survey-result}.

 Together with a literature review, we synthesized our findings from these two studies into the following five design challenges (C1-C5).

 \begin{enumerate}[topsep=0mm, itemsep=0mm, parsep=1mm, leftmargin=6mm, label=\textbf{C\arabic*.}, ref=\textbf{C\arabic*}] \item \textbf{Intricate model structure.} CNN models consist of many layers, each having a different structure and underlying mathematical functions\cite{lecunDeepLearning2015}.
-In addition, the connection between two layers is not always the same---some neurons are connected to every neuron in the previous layer, while some only connect to a single previous neuron.
+Fewer past students listed CNN structure as their biggest challenge, but most of them believe a visual learning tool should explain the structure (\autoref{fig:survey-result}), as the complex construction of CNNs can be overwhelming, especially for beginners who just started learning.
 T2 said \quotes{It can be very hard for them [students with less knowledge of neural networks] to understand the structure of CNNs, you know, the connections between layers.}

 \item \textbf{Complex layer operations.} Different layers serve different purposes in CNNs\cite{guRecentAdvancesConvolutional2018}.
 For example, convolutional layers exploit the spatially local correlations in inputs---each convolutional neuron connects to only a small region of its input; whereas max pooling layers introduce regularization to prevent overfitting.
 T1 said, \quotes{The most challenging part is learning the math behind it [CNN model].} Many students also reported that CNN layer computations are the most challenging learning objective (\autoref{fig:survey-result}).
 To make CNNs perform better than other models in tasks like image classification, these models have complex and unique mathematical operations that many beginners may not have seen elsewhere.